Sonora Pass Vacations

 - 5 Mile Lake Run - starts at 9:00 AM

 The run is a fundraiser for the Mountain Oaks Charter School.

 Starting in 2011, P G & E and the Forest Service began making upgrades to the Pinecrest

 Recreation Area.
 These improvedments include upgrades in the day use area, upgraded restrooms, new fish cleaning

 areas, new water and sewer lines, and a dock and restrooms on the east shore.
-Work on these projects will run

-through 2013.
 Further improvements in the day use area and the campgrounds will continue through 2019.
 Most of the

 work will be done before Memorial Day weekend and after Labor Day.
 For details, visit P G & E's website, Pinecrest Recreation Area Update